 We are blessed to have Anita Mitchell, R.N., serve as our Faith Community Nurse (also called a Parish Nurse) here at Trinity.
 Anita recently retired from her job as a Registered Nurse at Texas Health Resources Arlington Memorial Hospital, and immediately completed the coursework required to become a certified Faith Community Nurse.
 Some of the tasks of Parish Nurses who are assigned to a local congregation are to offer blood pressure checks, CPR classes, organize blood drives, facilitate Wellness Fairs, and to facilitate workshops here at Trinity that focus on the health needs of our congregation.
 Trinity offers a Health Information Series on the first Wednesday of every other month.
 For questions about Faith Community Nursing, please contact Anita Mitchell, R.N., at the Church office, 817-274-1345.

 For several years, Trinity has sponsored a series of grief support groups based upon a nationally-based Christian program of ministry called GriefShare.
 This ministry is designed to offer help and hope to those who have suffered the loss of a loved one through death.
 GriefShare is a 13-week series of meetings that are held at the church.
 Child care is offered for persons attending GriefShare meetings.
-For more information, please contact Rev. Gary Turner at the Church office, 817-274-1345.
+For more information, please contact the Church office, 817-274-1345.

 Trinity has become a host church for the sponsoring of a nationally-based Christian divorce support network called DivorceCare.
 Through this ministry, Trinity facilitates a 13-week divorce support group program on our campus twice a year.
 DivorceCare is a weekly meeting that consists of a time of viewing a short DVD-based testimonial session, working through Participant’s workbook, and holding a small group discussion on the topic of the day.
 These confidential sessions are open to anyone who is experiencing marital separation or divorce in our community.
 Child care for persons attending DivorceCare is offered.
-For more information about DivorceCare, please contact Rev. Gary Turner at the Church Office: 817.274.1345.
+For more information about DivorceCare, please contact the Church Office: 817.274.1345.

-a program that equips lay persons to provide distinctively Christian one-to-one care to those who are in need of having a Christian “traveling companion” along the journey of life.
+A program that equips lay persons to provide distinctively Christian one-to-one care to those who are in need of having a Christian “traveling companion” along the journey of life.

 A support group for persons experiencing marital separation and/or divorce